Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/4 Requirements Installation.md

 To install Selenium, run this into your terminal: `pip install selenium`

 # Installing Requirements
-You can also install this project's requirements via the requirements.txt.
+You can alternatively install this project's requirements via the requirements.txt file.
-Ensure that you include the pathway of your requirements.txt if it is not the same as your current directory.
+This can be accomplished by running this into your terminal: `pip install -r <PATH>\requirements.txt` Ensure that you include the pathway of your requirements.txt if it is not the same as your current directory.
-This can be accomplished by running this into your terminal: `pip install -r PATH\requirements.txt`
+Put "" around the file path if your folder structure contains folders with spaces in their names.